 Sadly, neither Workaway or Worldpackers allows you to search for hosts on a map.
 To my knowledge, the only platform that allows you to do that is Hippohelp, but they also have the fewest available hosts.

 One oddity I found with Worldpackers reviews is that they have a maximum character length, and it isn’t many.
 While they display all their reviews, you can only write so many words.
 I don’t know what the exact character limit is, but when it comes to giving an accurate review of a host, you shouldn’t have to squeeze it into a couple hundred words.

 Sign up for WorldPackers Now

 The price for a Worldpackers membership is $49 a year (€44).
-That’s a bit more than the $40 (€36) that Workaway charges, but if you click directly on this link to sign up, you can get a $20 discount, bringing the cost to a meager $29!
-For a limited time, get a bonus 6 months on your membership for free!
+That’s a bit more than the $40 (€36) that Workaway charges, but if you click directly on this link to sign up, you can get a $10 discount, bringing the cost to only $39, plus an additional three months free!
 Join now!